fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 They did not have buildings, they did not even have a government.
 They were never united. by modern historic scholars considers this as the same if Escimoes of 2000's conquerred Russia and USA.

-The early Muslim conquests (Arabic: ٱلْفُتُوحَاتُ ٱلْإِسْلَامِيَّةُ, al-Futūḥāt al-Islāmiyya), also referred to as the Arab conquests[4] and the early Islamic conquests began with the Islamic prophet Muhammad in the 7th century.
+The early Muslim conquests (Arabic: ٱلْفُتُوحَاتُ ٱلْإِسْلَامِيَّةُ, al-Futūḥāt al-Islāmiyya), also referred to as the Arab conquests and the early Islamic conquests began with the Islamic prophet Muhammad in the 7th century.
 He established a new unified polity in the Arabian Peninsula which under the subsequent Rashidun and Umayyad Caliphates saw a century of rapid expansion.
 According to the Scottish historian James Buchan, “in speed and extent, the first Arab conquests were matched only by those of Alexander the Great, and they were more lasting.”

 The resulting empire stretched from parts of Central Asia and the Indian subcontinent, across the Middle East, North Africa, the Caucasus, and parts of Southwest Europe (Sicily and the Iberian Peninsula to the Pyrenees).
 Edward Gibbon writes in The History of the Decline and Fall of the Roman Empire: